owise1/ic-js/docs/ic.md

  ### Conjuring The Big Brain That Ends Humanity

  Let's address the elephant in the room.
-Are we about to unwittingly unleash the sentient machine that ultimately ends all human suffering by simply removing the source of said suffering?
-Tough one.
-I honestly don't know, but I kinda doubt it.
+Are we about to unwittingly unleash the sentient machine that ends all human suffering by removing the source?
+I *kinda* doubt it, but it's probably worth considering.